roman10x/QuickTransformReset/README.md

 # QuickTransformReset
 Buttons to quick reset of Position, Rotation and Scale in Unity editor

-Add this script to Assets/Editor folder in your project
+Add TransformInspector.cs script to Assets/Editor folder in your project